t1ww/AnotherLands-main-project/AnotherLands md/designs/master_notes.md

 - Familiar bond, by keep doing actions like taming to the familiar will grows the bond more and more granting both familiar and player some buffs or unlocking new moves for the familiar, player may choose

 ### Familiar Personality System:
 Each familiar could have a unique personality trait that influences its behavior, interactions with the player, and the world around them.
 These traits can evolve as the bond between the player and the familiar strengthens, adding depth to the gameplay experience.

 `Example: Greed`
 A familiar with the "Greed" personality trait would have an insatiable desire for shiny objects, food, or valuable resources.
 It might
 "steal" items from the player or NPCs, triggering humorous or problematic interactions.
 NPCs might react with annoyance or amusement, and the familiar's actions could impact quests, such as requiring the player to retrieve stolen items or dealing with consequences like NPCs refusing to trade.
 The familiar could also get certain buffs when it successfully collects items, making it a valuable but mischievous companion.

 # 4. Companion & Utility Features
 ## Companion Drones
-They are assistive drones that help with tedious tasks.
+- They are assistive drones that help with tedious tasks.
-These drones function similarly to Roguelands, providing utility and general assistants.
+- These drones function similarly to Roguelands, providing utility and general assistants.
-The companion drone is initially dormant and only activates when the player equips the smart glove.
+- The companion drone is initially dormant and only activates when the player equips the smart glove.

-Will be able to upgrade for more tasks for them to do, and possibly ability to assist in combat.
+- Players will be able to upgrade for more tasks for them to do, and possibly ability to assist in combat.
-Players will be able to unlock different models of them for cosmetics purposes.
+- Players will be able to unlock different models of them for cosmetics purposes.

 ### Drone Mechanic Overview:

 1. `Initial Bonding Phase:` The player begins with a drone that adapts to their actions, learning and developing a unique personality based on player behavior.
 The drone offers personalized dialogue and reactions, creating a strong emotional connection.
 2. `Switch Mechanic:` At a pivotal point in the story, players have the option to switch to a new, upgraded drone.
 This switch is tied to significant plot events, such as the original drone’s sacrifice or damage.
 3. `Consequences of Switching:` While the new drone offers specialized abilities, it lacks the depth and personality of the original, leading to a sense of loss for players.
 The dialogue is more robotic and generic, emphasizing the trade-off between efficiency and emotional connection.
 4. `Emotional Impact:` This mechanic encourages players to reflect on the value of companionship, highlighting themes of friendship, sacrifice, and the costs of progress.
 Players may experience nostalgia for their original drone, creating memorable storytelling moments.

 ## Smart Glove (thematic detail)
 `Acts as the player’s main UI hub:`